namekia/gravBlog/user/pages/01.blog/git-remote-server/item.md

 ```
 **this is the manual process of uploading changes from the GitHub account to the remote server**

+The code below is reference to the `___github-refresher.php` file that is necessary for the GitHub Webhook to operate.
+Note that `___github-log.txt` is also necessary.
+If re-loading an existing GitHub repository, these files will be automatically included.
 ```
 ~/public_html/___github-refresher.php
 ```